benhill-401-advanced-javascript/reading-notes/ds&a/trees.md

   - A leaf is a node that does not contain any children
 - _Height_
   - The height of a tree is determined by the number of edges from the root to the bottommost node
+- _Depth_
+  - the depth of a node is the number of edges from the node to the tree’s root node
+- Degree
+  - the number of sub trees of a node
+- Subtree
+  - of a tree T is a tree consisting of a node in T and all of it’s descendants in T

+## Tree types
+### Binary Tree
+Is a tree data structure in which each node has at most two children
+- Full Binary tree: every node in the tree has 0 or 2 children
+- Perfect binary tree: all interior nodes have two children and all leaves have the same depth or level
+- Complete binary tree: every level except possibly the last is completely filled, and all nodes in the last level are as far left as possible

+Depth-first search
+In a depth-first search, the search is deepened as much as possible on each child before going to the next sibling

+Pre-Order
+Display data of root
+Traverse left subtree calling preorder function Traverse right subtree calling preorder function In-Order
+Traverse left subtree calling preorder function Display data of root
+Traverse right subtree calling preorder function
+An In-Order search will return the sorted contents of a BST (Binary Search Tree)

+Post-Order
+Traverse left subtree calling preorder function Traverse right subtree calling preorder function Display data of root
+A stack can be used to perform a depth-first search

+#### Pointer-based
+Store references to the parent and chilren
+### Binary Search Tree
+Or BST, is a data structure that keeps its keys in sorted order, so that operations can take advantage of the binary search principle (logarithmic search that )

 #### Vocab